Stress and strain - basic concepts

 Corresponding stresses exist on the three hidden faces of the element.
 Directions of these stresses are such as to maintain static equilibrium of the element.

-For some situations a two-dimensional (biaxial or plane) stress analysis suffices.
+For some situations a two-dimensional (biaxial or plane) stress analysis suffices where we consider stresses acting on planes perpendicular to the x and y axes.

 biaxial stress model